-New legislation has been signed into law by Governor Newsom on October 8, 2019, AB 1618 (Jones-Sawyer), that makes "Harris Waivers" void and unenforceable.
-The bill goes into effect on January 1, 2020.
-Here's what AB 1618 says:
+New legislation was passed and signed into law by Governor Newsom on October 8, 2019 (AB 1618 - Jones-Sawyer) making "Harris Waivers" void and unenforceable.
+The bill went into effect January 1, 2020.
+AB 1618 added section 1016.8 to the Penal Code to read, in part:

-"This bill would make a provision of a plea bargain that requires a defendant to generally waive future benefits of legislative enactments, initiatives, appellate decisions, or other changes in the law that may retroactively apply after the date of the plea, void as against public policy."
+"(b) A provision of a plea bargain that requires a defendant to generally waive future benefits of legislative enactments, initiatives, appellate decisions, or other changes in the law that may retroactively apply after the date of the plea is void as against public policy."